bloopybae/obsbot-control-linux/README.md

 - **Camera Preview** - Real-time video preview with automatic aspect ratio detection
 - **Usage Detection** - Warns when camera is in use by other applications (Chrome, OBS, Zoom)
 - **Resource Management** - Automatically releases camera when not needed
-- **Intelligent Layout** - Window expands only when preview successfully opens
+- **Detachable Window** - Pop-out preview with seamless reattachment and auto-resizing

 ### System Integration
 - **System Tray** - Minimize to tray, click to restore